 This is highly unsatisfactory, of course.
 A guy could be hearing the voice of Satan telling him to kill the poor slob next door, and still not be “insane”, on account of knowing that Satan is ordering him to murder somebody, which is against the law.
 You might have multiple personality disorder, but if the personality that surfaced to commit murder knew what it was doing, sorry, you’re perfectly sane.
 Nutty as a fruitcake, sure, but sane.

 This may seem rather an odd way of looking at it, but the Hell of it is that try as we might, we can’t do better than the old rule.
 Give it a go.
 I did, back in law school.
 It’s hard.
 You see, all sorts of horrible crimes are committed by people afflicted by mental illnesses of one sort or another, which illnesses undoubtedly played some role in their criminal behaviour, yet not, intuitively, to the extent that most people would perceive justice in letting the offenders off the hook.
 A mom who drowns all five of her kids in the bathtub may turn out to be clinically depressed, so profoundly that she reckoned it was all for the best.
 A guy who kills his antagonist in a bar fight might have a genuine psychiatric impairment of his impulse control, “explosive personality disorder”, say.
 The axe-murderer might know the voices in his head are evil and telling him to do evil things, yet be so mortally afraid of them that he does as he’s told.
 And so on.
 How to assess the moral effect of the disease upon the actor, when the actor well understands the crime?
 Just how depressed is depressed enough?
 At what point are you actually incapable of controlling your impulses?
 When is it understandable that you heeded the evil voices?
 For that matter what, exactly, is the difference between evil and nuts?
 Who’s to say?
 How do you prove it?
-Truly, any attempt to codify something that goes beyond the McNaghten Rule leads you very quickly towards a world of ambiguous language, slippery slopes, and utter moral ambiguity.
+Truly, any attempt to codify something that goes beyond the McNaghten Rule leads you very quickly towards a world of imprecise language, slippery slopes, and utter moral ambiguity.